 - Consider a lightweight plastic shovel instead of a heavy metal one to decrease the weight lifted.

 - Take breaks after 20 to 30 minutes of shoveling or more frequently if your body needs it.

 - Drink water during your breaks and throughout shoveling to stay hydrated.

 - Split up your shoveling into multiple chunks.
 If you know it’s going to be heavy snowfall, consider shoveling periodically throughout the storm to avoid moving large amounts of snow at once.

 - Try to shovel shortly after it finishes snowing when it’s lighter and fluffier.
 Snow that sits becomes wetter, heavier, and harder to move.

 - Watch for signs of a heart attack:

 - Shortness of breath

-- Tightness or burning in chest, arms, back or neck
+- Tightness or burning in the chest, arms, back, or neck

 If shoveling is too much for your body to handle, don’t do it.
 You may be able to find a snow removal assistance program in your city for the elderly and disabled.
 If you don’t qualify for help but aren’t in a healthy condition to shovel, ask a neighbor for assistance or consider hiring someone.